 Heath Bunting’s interview in Wired Magazine coincided with his inclusion in Documenta X, curated by Catherine David, and his acceptance of a paid residency at the Banff Center.
 The first inclusion of net.art in a large exhibition, Documenta’s pioneering efforts were met with heavy criticism, largely because the computers on which the works were shown were not connected to the Internet.
 Besides the fact that many of the works, once disconnected from the Internet, were literally destroyed, there was a feeling that net-based works cannot be experienced as traditional art-objects, but can only be experienced by isolated individuals, viewing at their leisure within a non-art environment.
 The problem with the “market-museum apparatus,” Robert Atkins asserts, is that the “[sense of consensus] is often manufactured ….
 Its clear-cut hierarchies offer a kind of elite conventional wisdom in relation to which one can position oneself.”
 By showing net.art in a museum or gallery context, it suddenly becomes unambiguously recognized as art, a transition that strips many of the works of their original distinctiveness.
 Viewing net.art in a museum has the feeling of experiencing a Happening through a YouTube video.

 Introduction to net.art (1994-9), a work created for the exhibition net_conditions at the ZKM, ironically tackled the absorption of net.art by the museum-apparatus and its simultaneous demise.
 Laying out the rules of net.art on kitsch marble tablets, the work carved into stone what was “championed as extra-institutional, anti-bureaucratic and anti-historical ….
 In a stark gesture of foreclosure these tombstones of net.art dispelled any dreams of having eluded the commodification of art through its dematerialization in cyberspace.”
-When Documenta X announced that the online portion of the show would be removed from the net after the exhibition’s end, artist Vuk Ćosić copied the entire site and put it on his own (the site can now be viewed in Documenta’ archives).
+When Documenta X announced that the online portion of the show would be removed from the net after the exhibition’s end, artist Vuk Ćosić copied the entire site and put it on his own in Documenta’ archives.

 In their attempt to essentialize net.art, many art historians have confined the term to works that are somehow recursive (following the idea that art should refer to itself), either in terms of their subject matter or in terms of their formal makeup.
 While both of these definitions help to delineate the movement’s ambiguous and pluralistic aesthetic, they are ultimately too limiting, reminding theorists of Clement Greenberg’s dominance over Modernism through his dogmatic insistence on formalism.
 And while many net.artists certainly embraced modernist themes, such valuations are regressive, for they cling to the institutional measure of self-reflexivity as a way to value artists and their work.